shreytailor/parallel-scheduler/wiki/work_logs_individual/Shrey.md

 # Shrey's Work Log

+## 20/08/2021
+- In the afternoon, I took part in a Zoom peer-programming session with Josh and Hajin, in order to solve the issues we were having regarding updating the visualization (and its communication with the algorithm).
+We managed to fix the issue together.
+- Implemented some final features for the visualization.
+  - Stopping the graph from updating once the algorithm execution has finished.
+This involved tweaking the mechanisms of `ScheduleUpdater` and `TimeProvider` APIs, and reflect that change over to the `SchedulerScreenController`.
+  - Updating the statistics as the algorithm runs, after deciding with the team that we want to show the number of *open states* and *closed states*.
+- Documented most of the Graphical User Interface classes, and made sure the code was as descriptive as possible for the readers.

+---

+## 19/08/2021
+- Continued to work on the things from yesterday, however had a few issues which must be communicated with the team in order to resolve it.

+---

 ## 18/08/2021
 - Added onto the implementation of the existing `ScheduleUpdater` class to make it more efficient to show the visualization, and refactored some of the code that deals with linking the algorithm, middleware, and visualization together.